Riesling, a grape variety that's maligned by some but celebrated by those in the know, celebrates its birthday today.

 Priestly claimed that science promoted the "security and happiness of mankind" - which he definitely did through the invention of soda water - what else would we use in our John Collins?

 When he first created soda water though, Priestly wasn't thinking of cocktails, but of curing scurvy.
-He provided James Cook's crew with the carbonated water for them to drink on a long voyage to the South Seas...he didn't exactly hit the mark as far as curing scurvy goes - but he did make J.J.
+He provided James Cook's crew with carbonated water for them to drink on a long voyage to the South Seas...he didn't exactly hit the mark as far as curing scurvy goes - but he did make J.J.
 Schweppe a very rich man, as he spotted the commercial potential in Priestly's invention, and began marketing it.

 So, let's raise a glass to Priestly - a great philosopher, and the creator of soda water - it's just a pity that his business nous wasn't as good as his inventiveness.
-Oh, and for those that say he was born on 24th March - well he kid of was but allowing for British old style dates he was actually born this very day.
+Oh, and for those that say he was born on 24th March - well he kind of was but allowing for British old style dates he was actually born this very day.

-It came into being after the brutal murder of a 29-year-old bar manager, Kitty Genovese, in Queens, New York, this day in 1964.
+It came into being after the brutal murder of a 29-year-old bar manager, Kitty Genovese, in Queens, New York, on this day in 1964.
 She was attacked twice by a knife-wielding psychopath, Winston Mosley, after she parked her car outside her building to make her way home to her girlfriend: he raped her as she lay dying.

 According to (inaccurate) reports at the time, at least 38 witnesses saw or heard part of one or the other attack - yet not one intervened.
 Psychological researchers investigated, and the bystander effect was born.